karttur/AI4SH-db/_posts/2024/2024-03-26-ai4sh-db_infiltration.markdown

 <figure>
 <a href="../../images/DBML_schema-infiltration.png">
 <img src="../../images/DBML_schema-infiltration.png"></a>
 <figcaption>Infiltration DBML database structure.
-The lower row of tables are optional - third party solutions are possible to use and then only the top rows filled.
+The lower row of tables are optional - third party solutions are possible to use and then only the top rows need to be filled.
 The value of the data will, however, decrease significantly if that route is chosen.</figcaption>
 </figure>